Rangipo Desert

+Etymology

+Two main names have been given to the desert, both of which are derived from te reo Māori and describe the area's history.
+The first of these, Te Onetapu, is derived from the words one - beach or sand, and tapu - sacred.
+This name refers to the death of Taiteariki, an ancestor of the Ngāti Rangi iwi who was killed at a location in the desert in early Māori history after conflict arose between him and two children of Houmea, Tura and Rotuia.

+Following Pākehā settlement and expansion into the region, the desert became known as Rangipo, from the Māori words rangi, meaning sky, and pō, meaning night or darkness.
+This name references the story of Ngātoro-i-rangi, a tohunga and ancestor of Ngāti Tūwharetoa who explored the region in search of land for his people.
+According to legend, Ngātoro-i-rangi saw explorers from the Tākitimu waka while camping on Mount Tongariro, and pleaded to Ruaumoko for help defending the area from the encroachment.
+Ruaumoko responded by causing Mount Ngauruhoe to erupt, darkening the sky and enveloping the new party in smoke and ash.

+In 2019, the desert's original name of Te Onetapu was officially restored as part of a Treaty of Waitangi settlement between the Crown and Ngāti Rangi.

+Geography and climate

-The Rangipo Desert receives 1500–2500 mm of rainfall per year, but resembles a desert because of its location on the volcanic plateau adjacently east of Ruapehu, a poor soil quality and drying winds, and also due to the mass sterilisation of seeds during a series of violent eruptions, particularly ignimbrite flows about 20,000 years ago.
+The Rangipo Desert receives 1500–2500 mm of rainfall per year, but resembles a desert because of its location on the volcanic plateau adjacent to and east of Ruapehu, poor soil quality and drying winds, and also due to the mass sterilisation of seeds during a series of violent eruptions, particularly pyroclastic flows forming ignimbrite rocks about 20,000 years ago.
 The vegetation is low and sparse, consisting of mainly tussock and snow grasses.
 The headwaters of many small streams, which later turn into large rivers, gouge deep serrated valleys through the unconsolidated ash and pumice-rich earth.
-The climate here is harsh and alpine, with close to 270 ground frosts per year in comparison with less than 30 in the coastal regions of Hawke's Bay, 80 km to the east.
+The climate here is harsh and alpine, with close to 270 ground frosts per year in comparison with fewer than 30 in the coastal regions of Hawke's Bay, 80 km to the east.
 Heavy snowfalls - rarely seen in the rest of the island - are also a common occurrence in winter.
 Trampers and climbers in the area should be mindful of the extreme chill effect of the cold south wind which can produce wind chill factors lowering the temperature below 0°C (32°F) for days on end.